mgit-at/nix-unify/DEVELOPMENT.md

 ## Notes

 Write idempotent code.
-Tracking state is good, idempotence is better.
+Tracking migration state is good, idempotent migrations are better.

 Also consider implications about tracking of state changes and subsequent removal of state changes once they should cease to exist.